On this page:

 The graduate school's Master of Architecture degree (MArch 3 and MArch 2 programs) is an NAAB-accredited professional degree.
-The school's NAAB-accreditation status was evaluated and confirmed in the spring of 2018.
+The school's NAAB accreditation status was evaluated and confirmed in the spring of 2018.
 All MArch programs at Washington University are STEM-designated.

 Students holding bachelor's degrees in fields other than architecture are invited to apply to the graduate school's accredited professional MArch 3 degree program.
-Elementary calculus and physics are required as prerequisites for enrollment.
-While the curriculum typically spans seven semesters, students may complete this professional studies program in a minimum of three years including two summers.
+Calculus and physics are required as prerequisites for enrollment.
+This full six-semester professional curriculum begins with a series of core studios and courses before students progress into the advanced studio sequence.

-The Graduate School of Architecture & Urban Design welcomes graduates of other schools with the undergraduate degrees in architecture (Bachelor of Science in Architecture) or the equivalent as candidates for the accredited professional Master of Architecture degree program (MArch 2).
+The Graduate School of Architecture & Urban Design welcomes graduates of other schools with an undergraduate degree in architecture (Bachelor of Science in Architecture) or the equivalent as candidates for the accredited professional Master of Architecture degree program (MArch 2).
 This curriculum typically spans four semesters.
 The MArch 2 sequence begins with the final comprehensive core studio (A46 419) and concludes with the Degree Project.

 We offer the following programs:

 Informing and enriching the studio experience for students in the MArch program are courses in architectural history and theory, building technology and structural principles, urban design, professional practice, landscape design, and representational and digital media studies.
-Great emphasis is placed on a student's ability to integrate and synthesize the information in these courses into appropriate architectural form in the design studio.
-While these topics have consistently been a part of the graduate curriculum, their specific content, sequence, and method of instruction is under constant review and development.
+Great emphasis is placed on a student's ability to integrate and synthesize the information in these courses into appropriate architectural forms in the design studio.
+Although these topics have consistently been a part of the graduate curriculum, their specific content, sequence and method of instruction are under constant review and development.

 For graduate students who want to broaden their education at the graduate and post-professional levels, the Graduate School of Architecture & Urban Design offers several dual degree programs in conjunction with other divisions of Washington University in St. Louis.
 To apply for a dual degree program, students must submit separate applications to both programs.
 Each program makes admission decisions independently.
-The dual degree programs currently available:
+The dual degree programs currently available are as follows: